 If the enemy has an amazing fighter with great damage and abilities, it doesn’t really matter if they can’t move it where it needs to go.

-So, while the Shroudblades are expensive, they can do good damage and have plenty of tactical uses in combat, especially when it comes to movement and constraining the movement of the enemy.
+The Shroudblades can do good damage and have plenty of tactical uses in combat, especially when it comes to movement and constraining the movement of the enemy.

-The Shroudblade with Umbral Spear costs the same and is almost identical to the Shroudblade with Cursed Swords.
-The only difference is its 2 inch Range spear attack which has one Attack less than the Shroudblade with Cursed Swords.
+The Shroudblade with Umbral Spear is similar to the Shroudblade with Cursed Swords.
+The main difference is its 2″ range spear attack which has one Attack less, but greater Strength (4).

-Having a 2 inch Range attack is always good in Warcry, but it is a bit redundant on a Shroudblade because it makes the Dance of Death ability wasted on this fighter, since it wouldn’t want to move within one inch Range of an enemy fighter anyway.
+Having a 2″ range attack is always good in Warcry, but it is a bit redundant on a Shroudblade because it makes the Dance of Death ability wasted on this fighter, since it wouldn’t want to move within one inch Range of an enemy fighter anyway.
 This just means that you don’t have to waste a Double roll on your spearwielding Shroudblades, so it isn’t a bad replacement for the swords.

-Whether you want to build your Shroudblades as wielding Cursed Swords or Umbral Spears is a matter of strategy: If you plan on doing a lot of hit and run attacks, you should go with Cursed Swords since it gives you an extra attack for a fighter that will often use one of its actions on a Move action (which would make 4 attacks in such an activation inarguably better than 3).
+Whether you want to build your Shroudblades as wielding Cursed Swords or Umbral Spears is a matter of strategy: if you plan on doing hit and run attacks, you should go with Cursed Swords since it gives you an extra attack for a fighter that will often use one of its actions on a Move action (which would make 4 attacks in such an activation inarguably better than 3).

 If you want some of your Shroudblades to protect other fighters or sit on objectives, the extra inch of Range from the spear would come in handy.